Henry Rowan

-Early life
+Early life and education

-Rowan was born in Raphine, Virginia, to Henry Rowan Sr. and Margaret Frances Boyd Rowan on December 4, 1923(coincidentally the same year that Rowan University was founded).
+Rowan was born in Raphine, Virginia, on December 4, 1923, to Henry Rowan Sr. and Margaret Frances Boyd Rowan.

 He grew up in Ridgewood, New Jersey and, after serving as a bomber pilot in World War II with the United States Army Air Forces, attended Williams College and graduated from Massachusetts Institute of Technology with honors with a degree in electrical engineering.

 Career

 Early career

-Rowan originally worked for Ajax Electrothermic Corporation of Trenton, New Jersey.
+Rowan originally worked for Ajax Electrothermic Corporation in Trenton, New Jersey.
 He suggested improvements to the furnaces made by Ajax (ie shorter power leads and heavier copper bus bar) but the company did not implement his suggestions.

-Rowan left Ajax and decided to start his own company, Inductotherm Corp.
+Rowan subsequently left Ajax and decided to start his own company, Inductotherm Corp.

 Inductotherm Corp

 Rowan designed and built his first induction furnace in 1953 in the garage of his home in Ewing Township, New Jersey with the help of his wife.

 Expanding from this first induction furnace, Rowan created Inductotherm, which has since grown to include more than 40 subsidiaries throughout North America, South America, Europe, Asia and Australia.

-Today, there are more than 27,000 Inductotherm induction melting installations worldwide and they account for more than half of the melting systems in the world today.
+There are more than 27,000 Inductotherm induction melting installations worldwide and they account for more than half of the melting systems in the world today.